R0DR160HM/ts-otp/README.md

 The Process identifier (Pid) is an object used to manage different processes.
 Every active process has a Pid, which contains an unique numeric ID and a reference to a Web Worker. **You should interact with neither**, and simply use the Pid object itself as an abstraction for the process.

+### Selector

+Selectos enable you to listen to messages from multiple processes, returning whichever message arrives first.

+### ProcessMonitor

+ProcessMonitors watch specific processes and notify the main process in case they exit.

 #### start

 Starts a new process with the informed code implementation and returns a new Pid.